knetikmedia/knetikcloud-csharp-net20-client/docs/PaymentsTransactionsApi.md

 <a name="refundtransaction"></a>
 # **RefundTransaction**
-> ModelRefundResource RefundTransaction (int? id, ModelRefundRequest request)
+> RefundResource RefundTransaction (int? id, RefundRequest request)

 Refund a payment transaction, in full or in part